ktorio/ktor-samples/feature/sessions/README.md

 Sample project for [Ktor](http://ktor.io) demonstrating how to use sessions to keep user information between request using a cookie.

-You can either store the session contents in a cookie, optionally signed (or with other transformations) Or to put a session identifier in the cookie, with the actual session content stored at the backend side.
+You can either store the session contents in a cookie, optionally authenticated (or with other transformations) Or to put a session identifier in the cookie, with the actual session content stored at the backend side.

 You can have to install `Sessions` feature, and then call `cookie` for storing sessions in a cookie.